Tantoba/Financial-Loan-reports-/README.md

 ## 🧾 Dataset Summary

 ### Typical fields in the dataset include:
-- **Source:** This dataset was downloaded from a Google Drive link provided in a YouTube video tutorial.
+- **Source:** This project uses a dataset obtained from a publicly shared Google Drive link originally referenced in a YouTube tutorial.
-The dataset is used strictly for learning and portfolio purposes.
-Original data source was not specified.
+All credit for the dataset goes to the original creator.

 - **Rows:** 38577
 - **Columns:** 22